miftahulhadii/Data-visualization-with-Matplotlib/README.md

 * [Setup](#setup)

 ## General info
-This is a source code of how to create line graph using Python with Matplotlib package.
+This is a source code of how to visualize data using Python with Matplotlib package.

 ## Technologies
 Project is created with: